 What are SLOs?
 Here's a guide to service-level objectives, how they work, and how they help DevOps teams automate and deliver better software.

-But what are SLOs?
-And why have SLOs and SLIs become so important as teams automate processes to consistently meet SLAs and error budgets?
+But why have SLOs and SLIs become so important as teams automate processes to consistently meet SLAs and error budgets?
 To get a better handle on this, let’s start with some definitions.

 What are SLAs, SLOs, SLIs, and error budgets?

-SLOs are best understood as part of a framework for tracking service levels that also includes service level agreements (SLAs), service-level indicators (SLIs), and error budgets.
+SLOs are part of a framework for tracking service levels that also includes service level agreements (SLAs), service-level indicators (SLIs), and error budgets.

 What are SLAs?